mysociety/alaveteli/docs/running/redaction.md

 ![Address outside formatted block]({{ site.baseurl }}assets/img/redaction-address-outside-fence.png)

-Its really difficult to add a <a href="{{site.baseurl}}docs/glossary/#censor-rule" class="glossary__link">Censor Rule</a> to remove this type of information.
+Its really difficult to add a <a href="{{ page.baseurl }}/docs/glossary/#censor-rule" class="glossary__link">Censor Rule</a> to remove this type of information.
 One suggestion might be to remove all mentions of the user's Date of Birth, but you would have to account for [every type of date format](http://en.wikipedia.org/wiki/Calendar_date#Date_format).
 Likewise, you could redact all occurrences of the user's Domicile, but if they a question about their local area (very likely) the request would become unintelligible.

 ![Censor Rule to redact a user's Domicile]({{ site.baseurl }}assets/img/redaction-domicile-censor-rule.png)